top of page

 However, much of what makes Milford Road so magical in winter is what creates often challenging conditions for drivers.
 These conditions usually last from late May to early September, when the area experiences low temperatures.
 Temperatures average from highs of 9.5 °C - 14°C and lows of 2.1-1.5°C, sometimes as low as 0°C at night and early morning.

 Low temperatures lead to snow and ice on the road, and black ice is common, making the road particularly hazardous during the winter months.
-In winter, the sun doesn’t hit certain parts of the road all day, so there are always dark, slippery sections, and snow is likely from the divide to Cleddeau Valley.
+In winter, the sun doesn’t hit certain parts of the road all day, so there are always dark, slippery sections, and snow is likely from the divide to Cleddau Valley.
 There are also often areas of road works in winter, helping to maintain the road and keep it safe, such as clearing snowy sections and laying grit.

 Self-Driving Milford Road in Winter